 Stair Climbing Observation

 Climbing stairs stresses the heart.
-Watch for:

 - Chest pressure